Non-Alcoholic Beverage Trends: What the Consumption Shift Means for Brands and Manufacturers

 Global alcohol volumes are projected to decline by -0.4% in 2025, with wine taking the hardest hit at -2.4%.
 The Ready-to-Drink (RTD) category is absorbing this volume.

 This is where the money is moving.
 Retailers are actively looking for functional, sophisticated liquids to fill the gap left by shrinking wine and beer sections.
 The manufacturers who understand functional beverage production and can deliver a complex, shelf-stable adult beverage will capture this volume.
+If you're building or reformulating a no/low product, our no and low alcohol ingredient solutions are designed to help you compete in this category from day one.

-Function Stacking: Why "Just Hydration" Isn’t Enough
+Functional Ingredient Trends: Why "Just Hydration" Isn't Enough

 The modern consumer is efficient.
 They want more than a drink.
 They want a tool.